Lucian4545454/Capuchin/MOTD.md

 Hi Welcome To Capuchin Revival!
-Have Fun This is The First Build Project Epic Will Return (hopefully :D )
+Have Fun This is The First Build Project Epic Will Return (hopefully :D ) UPDATE IN 3 HOURS